School Placement PG (11360.1)

 Required IT skills

 This unit involves a professional experience practicum and therefore, additional student responsibilities are required in addition to those described in section 6.
 Work-place learning requires strict adherence to professional practice principles and ethics.
 School and students confidentiality must always be maintained including for assessment items such as reports or essays.
 If attendance requirements cannot be satisfied (e.g. timetable clash), it is recommended that you meet with your Course Convener to schedule this unit for a future teaching period.

 Students are required to undergo a Working with Vulnerable People (WWVP) background check(ACT) to undertake a placement for the unit.
 Students are responsible for arranging their own checks through the ACT Office of Regulatory Services and Service NSW.
 Note that the Working with Vulnerable People (Background Checking) Act only applies to the ACT.
 For students undertaking placements in other states or territories,e.g. NSW, a Working with Children Check is required.
 Please refer to the professional experience section on the All Teacher Education Students (ATES) site for full information on the Professional Experience requirements.

 Students who are in placement units or in school based units are also required to complete an Acceptable use of ICT resources form in order to access ICT resources in an ACT Education Directorate school before undertaking their first placement.

-Students are required to complete and submit a 'UC Student Placement/ Internship Agreement Form' before commencing Professional Experience.
+Students are required to complete and submit a 'UC Student Placement/ Internship Agreement Form' before undertaking their first Professional Experience.
 A link to this form is available on your canvas site.